 - Keep your little one learning with activities for kindergarten!

-How quickly did your kids catch on to expanded form with this fun game?
+How quickly did your kids catch on to expanded form with this fun game and place value worksheet?